Joseph City, 13 miles east of Holbrook, is the oldest Mormon settlement in Arizona. It was named for Mormon prophet Joseph Smith.

 The community was established in March 1876 as Allen's Camp.
 It became St. Joseph in 1878 and was then renamed Joseph City in 1923 to avoid confusion with St. Joseph, Mo.

-It boasts of being the "Best known Trading Post in the Southwest."
+The trading post at one time boasted of being the "Best known Trading Post in the Southwest."